When thinking about organic or paid traffic, Google and Facebook often come to mind. Pinterest, for most, does not.

 After testing a few creative options, the resulting CPC was as low as $0.597.
 (To put things into perspective, I had a campaign on fashion and leadership that generated clicks for as little as $0.10.)
 These three ads were the best performers:

-At the same time, I had a campaign running on Google Ads.
-For the purpose of this (very small and non-scientific) experiment, the title on the Google Ads was nearly the same: “30+ Web Hosting Services, Guide, Pricing, and Comparison.”
-After some refinement, the CPC was $0.881, about 48% higher than clicks on Pinterest.
+At the same time, I was running a campaign on Google Ads.
+For this (very small and non-scientific) experiment, the title on the Google Ads was almost the same: “30+ Web Hosting Services, Guide, Pricing, and Comparison.”
+After some adjustments, the CPC was $0.881, which was about 48% higher than the clicks on Pinterest.

 However, on Pinterest, the CTR averaged around 1%; on Google Ads, it was up to 4.56%.
 So, yes, clicks were cheaper, but they were harder to come by.
 Nor are all clicks created equal—Pinterest can help increase awareness, but don’t expect clicks to be as close to conversion.